Windows Device Portal for Desktop

 - This controls both the basic auth requirement for each connection and the redirect from HTTP to HTTPS.

-From an administrative command prompt, you can enable and configure parts of Device Portal.
+From an administrative command prompt, you can enable and configure parts of WDP.
 To see the latest set of commands supported on your build, you can run

 sc start webmanagementor